Jmendes42/Embedded_Systems/Arduino/Registers/encoderLCD/README.md

 [Rotary Encoder](https://www.allaboutcircuits.com/projects/how-to-use-a-rotary-encoder-in-a-mcu-based-project/)

-This project consists on an LCD screen controled by a rotary encoder.
+This project consists of an LCD screen controlled by a rotary encoder.
 It lets you choose a username and saves it.

 #### Goals for this project: